Folk ballads, prophecies, and ideologies: The arms of the Holy Man’s Rebellion in war with Bangkok - The Isaan Record

 The majority of people joining the Red Shirt movement in 2010 was from Isaan.
 They share similar thoughts to those of phi bun, wanting to liberate themselves from Bangkok’s control.
 They demanded freedom to set up their own local government and other civil rights, before they were violently cracked down upon.

-Teerapol Anmai, liberal arts lecturer at Ubon Ratchathani University, similarly remarks, “Protesting is very common among Isaan people.
+Teerapon Anmai, liberal arts lecturer at Ubon Ratchathani University, similarly remarks, “Protesting is very common among Isaan people.
 Look back to when the Phi Bun Rebellion was suppressed on April 4, 1901.
 Up to 300 Laos-Isaan people were shot dead at Baan Sapue, Ubon Ratchathani,” he says.
 “Think about what kind of people have been shot dead, what kind of issues have driven Isaan people to protest, to rally together.”

-Teerapol holds that the political movement in 2010 wasn’t something that came out of the blue.
+Teerapon holds that the political movement in 2010 wasn’t something that came out of the blue.
 It was much like other times when Isaan people have attempted to exercise their democratic rights.
 And now, a new Phi Bun movement is emerging.

 “Don’t forget that Isaan used to be marked as the ‘red zone’ during the Cold War, as it was a stronghold of the Communist Party of Thailand,” Teerapol asserts.
 During that time, Isaan was being monitored closely by the Thai government.
 The authorities have never been shy of politicizing their crackdowns on Isaan people.
 It has always been a fight between a local ideology and the state artillery – sponsored by taxpayer money.